ros2/ros2_documentation/source/Tutorials/Using-Python-Packages.rst

     python3 -m pip install gtsam pyserial… etc

-Now you can build your workspace and run your python node for great profit.
+Now you can build your workspace and run your python node that depends on packages installed in your virtual environment.

 .. code-block:: console